mt-Analytics/Analytics-Portfolio/README.md

 - **Qiita:** [Check out my technical blog posts](https://qiita.com/TLyticsInsight)

----

 ### 📝 Notes

 This portfolio serves as a high-level overview of my skills and learning progress.
-For in-depth articles and technical write-ups, please visit my **Qiita** page.\
+For in-depth articles and technical write-ups, please visit my **Qiita** page.
 Going forward, I will document my daily learning progress and technical insights on **Qiita**.